Emile Wijntuin: Biography

 Wijntuin was born in the Coronie District on 22 September 1924 in a family of farmers.
 At age 12, he was sent to Paramaribo for high school education.
 In 1943, he became an assistant teacher and received his teaching degree in 1947.
 During this period, he befriended father Jozef Weidmann and became interested in politics.

-In August 1926, Weidmann was one of the founder of PSV as a Christian democratic party.
+In August 1926, Weidmann was one of the founders of PSV, a Christian democratic party.
 Wijntuin joined the PSV shortly after its foundation.
 He first ran for office in 1955, but lost to Johan Kraag.
 From 1958 to 1967 and 1968 to 1980, he was a member of the National Assembly.
 Wijntuin became chairman of PSV in 1971.
 He served as the Chairman of the Estates of Suriname from 1973 to 1975.

 After the 1980 coup d'etat, Wijntuin was placed under house arrest.
 In 1982, he left Suriname, and lived in diaspora in the Netherlands.
 He tried to gather support from the European and South American Christian democrats but found himself increasingly isolated.
-Wijntuin returned after the restoration of democracy in 1991, but refrained from politics, and started to focus on writing books.
+Wijntuin returned after the restoration of democracy in 1991 but refrained from politics, and started to focus on writing books.

 Wijntuin died on 7 May 2020 at the age of 95.